GriffithUniLibrary/digital-tools-modular/content/1-organising.md

 **Our recommendation: Diagrams.net**

 Free and open-source, fully-featured, highly integrated.
 What's not to like?
 {% endcapture %}

 {% include alert.html text=bestmind color="success" %}

+{% include alert.html text="Now that you're completely organised, it's time to look at some tools for capturing data" color="secondary" %}